-The uniform list details all that you will need as a boarder can be found on the website.
-Heather is on hand to advise your parents on what flexi-boarders require and weekly boarders are welcome to bring in posters, photos and teddies for your bedroom.
-Personal items that you bring into school must be named so that they can get back to you if you lose them.
+The uniform list details all that you will need as a boarder.
+Matron is on hand to advise your parents on what flexi-boarders require and you are welcome to bring in posters, photos and teddies for your bedroom.
+Personal items that you bring into school must also be named so that they can get back to you if you lose them.
 The school is not responsible for the losses of valuable items so it is not worth bringing back things that are of great value.
 Borrowing of clothes is not allowed as they often go missing.